ivanhofer/typesafe-i18n/README.md

 #### running the generator in CI/CD

-When running tests or scripts you can disable the watcher by passing the argument `--no-watch` to the generator node-porcess:
+When running tests or scripts you can disable the watcher by passing the argument `--no-watch` to the generator node-process:

 ```bash
 > npx typesafe-i18n --no-watch